bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-address-api.md

 Try this API [here](https://ide.bitquery.io/Bitcoin-balance-using-input-outputs)

-## Get Balance of Multiple Addresses
+## Get Aggregated Bitcoin Balances for Multiple Addresses

 To get addresses of multiple bitcoin addresses just by providing them in the parameters.